atomray/dslr-scanning/StatusRoadmap.md

 - Arduino UNO R3 used to control hardware - coded to:
   - use the joystick to drive the two motors when 'enabled' using the joystick switch
   - read Serial input to trigger the pattern of moving the table and firing the LED
+  - finalize the positioning and step sizes of the automated motion - X and Y motions for a total of nine images

 ![Image of my desk showing the assembled XY plane, Arduino board and the LED](/images/assembled.png)